 Instructions

-- Boil the potatoes: Boil the potatoes and garlic cloves in salted water until fork tender.4 Russet potatoes, 3 cloves Garlic
+- Boil the potatoes and peeled garlic cloves until fork tender.4 Russet potatoes, 3 cloves Garlic

 Wendy